CONGRATULATIONS!!!! You made it to another year without going insane from all the demands of life…well done! So now we’re here…what’s the plan?

 So many thoughts swirling around in my mind.
-So many worries and it’s just the second day of the year.
-Obviously, this strategy of worry is not the way to go or else I may not make it to 2018.
+So many worries and the year has just started.
+Obviously, this strategy of worry is not the way to go or else I may not make it to next year.
 So, with various persons wishing me a HAPPY NEW YEAR…in my mind, in respect to my life, what makes a new year happy?

-Parents/Caregivers…Make Time for Yourself This Year
+Parents/Siblings…Make Time for Yourself This Year

 So, to make this new year an actual happy one, we need to ensure that we take some time for ourselves and this can mean different things for different people.
 For me, I love the beach, that’s my happy place.
 For others, it could mean gardening, travelling to a new country, learning a new skill like pottery or just having the house to yourself for the entire day and you just sleep.
 Whatever works for you…please ensure that you do it.

 Set Goals…You & Your Loved One Sit Down and Decide on These

 If your loved one is doing the cooking class, what is the expected outcome at the end of the classes?
 Will they be able to prepare breakfast for themselves?
 Lunch?
 Dinner?
 Juices?
 If they opted for the dance class, what’s the goal?
 Weight loss?
 If so, how many pounds?
 If your loved one wants to be a photographer, is the plan to start a website after they have finished the classes to showcase their work and sell their photos online?

 Whatever it is that your loved one wants to accomplish this year, help them by establishing their goals and break down these goals into smaller ones…possibly quarterly goals or even monthly goals, whatever works.
 Ensure that when you guys “tick off” a goal, you guys celebrate…doesn’t have to be an elaborate expensive celebration.
 Just keep it simple.